Step 1 - Prove the child’s identity and Australian citizenship

 - If you require assistance, please send your email to [email protected].

-Step 9 – Allow up to 15 working days of processing
+Step 9 – Allow up to six (6) weeks of processing

-Your passport will be processed within 15 working days.
+Kindly allow up to six (6) weeks to process your passport application.
 You may choose either to collect your passport or have it sent to your local address by courier.
-If choosing the courier service, kindly provide a self-addressed prepaid envelope either from JRS Express or EMS Express courier service.
+If choosing the courier service, kindly provide a self-addressed prepaid envelope either from JRS Express courier service.
 Your envelope is what we will use to send your passport to your nominated address.